-On this tour its nice to wear ski pants and jacket, or similar, hat and mittens.
-If the temperature is low, woolen long johns and shirt.
+On this tour, it’s nice to wear ski pants and jacket, or similar, hat and mittens.
+If the temperature is low, add woollen long johns and shirt.

-If you have a down filled jacket, bring it, it will be nice to put on in the brake.
+If you have a down jacket, bring it to wear during the rest break.

-On you feet you should wear two pairs of woolen socks (preferable, a thin and a thick pair)
+Wear two pairs of woollen socks (preferably a thin and a thick pair)

 What to bring

-Bring a back pack to put your extra stuff into, and a camera and tripod.
+Bring a backpack to carry extra gear, and a camera and tripod.

-If you lack some of this, we can help you with a down filled jacket, hat, mittens, tripod and a back pack.
+If you lack some of this, we can assist with a down jacket, hat, mittens, tripod and backpack.